 We serve formerly incarcerated individuals, including veterans, who:

-- 18 years or older.
+- Are 18 years or older

-- Live in Dallas and surrounding counties.
+- Live in Dallas and surrounding counties

 - Needs and Interventions Assessment

-- Self-Sufficiency Measures
+- Self-Sufficiency Assessment

 - Education and Workforce Assessments

 - Short- and Long-Term Goal Setting

 - Survival Needs